 - Official site NXNE.com

-Over the course of 10 sleepless days and nights, NXNE Music offers the hottest music and the freshest music-related ideas-all within a few kilometres of each other.
-NXNE 2014 presents over 1000 international, national and local musical acts at 46 official festival venues in downtown Toronto.
+Over the course of five sleepless days and nights, NXNE Music offers the hottest music and the freshest music-related ideas-all within a few kilometres of each other.
+NXNE 2015 presents international, national and local musical acts at 46 official festival venues in downtown Toronto.
 No wonder it’s the most anticipated summer music event in Canada!